-Asian stocks mixed after Wall St record on stimulus hope
+Global stocks lower after Wall St. record on stimulus hopes

 The central bank has again pledged to keep buying bonds until the economy makes substantial progress.
 Still, the Fed has said it can only do so much to tide over the economy and that more financial support from Washington is critical for a continued recovery.

-In energy markets, benchmark U.S. crude lost 11 cents to $48.25 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark U.S. crude lost 1 cent to $48.35 per barrel in electronic trading on the New York Mercantile Exchange.
 It rose 54 cents on Thursday to $48.36.
-Brent crude, the price standard for international oils, declined 19 cents to $51.31 per barrel in London.
+Brent crude, the price standard for international oils, declined 4 cents to $51.46 per barrel in London.
 The contract rose 42 cents the previous session to $51.50.